Hate speech laws by country: Canada

 In Canada, advocating genocide against any "identifiable group" is an indictable offence under the Criminal Code and it carries a maximum sentence of five years' imprisonment.
 There is no minimum sentence.

 Publicly inciting hatred against any identifiable group is also an offence.
 It can be prosecuted either as an indictable offence with a maximum sentence of two years' imprisonment, or as a summary conviction offence with a maximum sentence of six months' imprisonment.
 There are no minimum sentences in either case.
 The offence of publicly inciting hatred makes exceptions for cases of statements of truth, and subjects of public debate and religious doctrine.
 The landmark judicial decision upholding the constitutionality of this law was R v Keegstra, decided in 1990.

 An "identifiable group" is defined for both offences as "any section of the public distinguished by colour, race, religion, national or ethnic origin, age, sex, sexual orientation, gender identity or expression or mental or physical disability".

+China

+Article 249 of the Criminal Law of China states that anyone who incites ethnic hatred or discrimination may be sentenced to short-term custody, non-custodial correction, deprivation of political rights, or fixed-term imprisonment for up to 10 years, depending on the severity of the circumstances.